Our Progressive Approach

 As a progressive school that follows the work of educational writers Alfie Kohn and the late Sir Ken Robinson, we support the research that "there is no evidence of any academic benefit from assigning homework in elementary or middle school," (see Washington Post article, and "Rethinking Homework" article.)
 Therefore, nightly homework is not assigned at our school, for any age, in any grade.
 If students choose to extend their project work or research at home they are welcome to as it then proving beneficial to them personally in meeting the goals that they have for their own learning.

 Formative assessments are an integral part of any progressive educational model, and as such, they are blended into all of our programs.
 This comes in the form of teacher observations of play and learning, formal and informal student interviews, exit slips, KWL charts, class discussions, and group work.
 We maintain that assessments such as these give us a more authentic, daily view of each child's learning and understanding, and in turn serve as a planning tool to drive teacher instruction.
-Parents receive nightly emails which include links to photographic documentation of the day's learning, weekly newsletters communicating current units of study, as well as detailed narrative summaries three times a year.
+Early Years parents receive nightly emails which include links to photographic documentation of the day's learning, all parents receive newsletters communicating completed units of study, as well as detailed narrative summaries three times a year.
 Students maintain a Learning Journey documenting their developing interests, goals, and understandings, which parents are invited to review with their child's teacher(s) twice a year; the second meeting is led by the student.
 We do not utilize standardized testing to measure student outcomes.

 What will the class size be?

 Class size is kept low throughout our Lower and Middle Schools in order to create small leveled groups for Core Skills.
-Our 6-9 year old group, known as the Bobcats, enrolls up to 18 children guided by a two highly experienced Co-Teachers.
-The Bears Homebase is composed of students ranging from 10-14 years and also enrolls up to 18 students with subject-based teachers; one for Math, and one for Humanities.
+Our 6-7 year old group, known as the Bobcats, enrolls up to 18 children guided by a two highly experienced Co-Teachers.
+The Coyote Homebase, made up of students aged 8-10, and the Bears Homebase, composed of students ranging from 11-14 years and also enroll up to 18 students with one teacher each- one specializing in literacy-based instruction and the other mathematics.
 Small class size allows us to facilitate deep discussions of current topics and interests.

-Our Literacy Coach and our Math + Science Coaches support the primary teachers by presenting innovative instruction, and aiding in the assessment of our diverse learning population.
+Our Literacy Coach and our Math + Science Coach support the Primary School teachers by presenting innovative instruction, and aiding in the assessment of our diverse learning population.
 There are many opportunities throughout the day for all classes to intermingle with one another for there to be a sharing of ideas, a differentiation of instruction, peer feedback on projects, and friendships across a wider age group, as well as connection with other adults.

 How will you provide learning for students across various grade levels?